Dh3va/viexec/README.md

 Get-Cluster $cluster |
 ```

-If your script doesn't need a Cluster and need to be run on all the available Clusters, remove Ensure-Cluster-Set and the Get-Cluster from the script.
+If your script doesn't need a specific Cluster remove Ensure-Cluster-Set and the Get-Cluster from the script.